biswabose1992/my-calorie-tracker/README.md

-# Daily Calorie & Nutrient Tracker
+# Daily Calorie & Nutrition Tracker

 A simple web app to track your daily calories, macros, and weight trends.
 Built with React, TypeScript, Vite, and Tailwind CSS.